Sunday, May 23, 2010

 Repetition is thus really important.

+Good presentation, not new information, engages a students imagination.
 We need to package the one idea in an engaging and relevant way.
 The problem is not finding new info, but better presenting timeless truths so they will never be considered irrelevant.

 Repitition is really important....